Betelgeuse: After core hydrogen exhaustion

-A typical type II-P supernova emits 2×10^46 J of neutrinos and produces an explosion with a kinetic energy of 2×10^44 J. As seen from Earth, Betelgeuse as a type IIP supernova would have a peak apparent magnitude somewhere in the range −8 to −12.
+A typical type II-P supernova emits 2×10^46 J of neutrinos and produces an explosion with a kinetic energy of 2×10^44 J. As seen from Earth, Betelgeuse as a type II-P supernova would have a peak apparent magnitude somewhere in the range −8 to −12.
 This would be easily visible in daylight, with a possible brightness up to a significant fraction of the full moon, though likely not exceeding it.
 This type of supernova would remain at roughly constant brightness for 2–3 months before rapidly dimming.
-The visible light is produced mainly by the radioactive decay of cobalt, and sustains its brightness due to the increasing transparency of the cooling hydrogen ejected by the supernova.
+The visible light is produced mainly by the radioactive decay of cobalt-56, and sustains its brightness due to the increasing transparency of the cooling hydrogen ejected by the supernova.

 Media reporting

 Due to misunderstandings caused by the 2009 publication of the star's 15% contraction, apparently of its outer atmosphere, Betelgeuse has frequently been the subject of scare stories and rumors suggesting that it will explode within a year, and leading to exaggerated claims about the consequences of such an event.
 The timing and prevalence of these rumors have been linked to broader misconceptions of astronomy, particularly to doomsday predictions relating to the Mayan calendrical apocalypse.
 Betelgeuse is not likely to produce a gamma-ray burst and is not close enough for its X-rays, ultraviolet radiation, or ejected material to cause significant effects on Earth.

 Following the dimming of Betelgeuse in December 2019, reports appeared in the science and mainstream media that again included speculation that the star might be about to explode as a supernova – even in the face of scientific research that a supernova is not expected for perhaps 100,000 years.
 Some outlets reported the magnitude as faint as +1.3 as an unusual and interesting phenomenon, like Astronomy magazine, the National Geographic, and the Smithsonian.